 How are meetings conducted?

 All meetings of the National Park Authority and its committees are regulated by the Authority’s Standing Orders.
 These set out details including how the chairs and deputy chairs of committees are selected and what their duties are, how and when meetings should be held and how Members should conduct themselves in those meetings.
+A copy of the Standing Orders can be found on our Constitution page.

 There are also codes of conduct for both Members and Officers of the National Park Authority relating to standards of behaviour at committee meetings.
 Details of the Authority’s Codes can be found on the Members’ conduct and Officers’ conduct pages, along with our organisational values and how the National Park Authority is governed.